By Paul Gallant, Sherry Gallant, Alan Chwick & Joanne D. Eisen

 Manasquan, NJ –-(Ammoland.com)- There is a widespread misunderstanding on the part of American gun-owners, evidenced in gun blogs and in commentaries on articles dealing with the Arms Trade Treaty (ATT).

 The crux of this misunderstanding is that since there are checks and balances in our Constitution, and since the Constitution clearly states that ratification of a treaty can only occur “provided two thirds of the Senators present concur,” this is almost impossible to come about.

 Therefore, we will never be subjected to the constraints of, and penalties for, violations of an Arms Trade Treaty.

-Most of those who voice this sentiment do so vehemently, and with all certainty that this is fact, rather than merely conjecture.
+Most of those who voice this sentiment do so vehemently, and with all certainty that this is a fact, rather than mere conjecture.

 What they refuse to acknowledge is that when it comes to words —even those in our sacred blueprint for a representative government, the Constitution— nothing is actually all black and white; when it comes to words —especially words that were penned more than 2 centuries earlier when the world was very different— it will almost always be possible to find grey areas that can be breached to achieve a desired political goal.

 The fact is that our Constitution does not protect us against the growing customary international law or the growing norm of global civilian disarmament.

 There are many references in the literature which address this situation.
 We will cite only two: “The Second Amendment and Global Gun Control,” by Joseph Bruce Alonso (Journal on Firearms & Public Policy, Vol. 15), and “The Human Right of Self-Defense” by David B. Kopel, Paul Gallant & Joanne D. Eisen (Brigham Young University Journal of Public Law, Vol 22, Number 1).